rancher/docs/content/rke/latest/en/config-options/add-ons/network-plugins/_index.md

 ## Custom Network Plug-ins

 It is possible to add a custom network plug-in by using the [user-defined add-on functionality]({{<baseurl>}}/rke/latest/en/config-options/add-ons/user-defined-add-ons/) of RKE.
-In the `addons` field, you can provide a network plug-in manifest as a `configmap` for the cluster.
+In the `addons` field, you can add the add-on manifest of a cluster that has the network plugin-that you want.